Are you a cross stitching newbie? Here’s everything you need to know to get started.

 Once you’re done with the thread, gently pass the needle under already existing threads in order to keep the stitches in place and avoid knots, and snip off the excess with your scissors.
 And there you have it.
 Your first few stitches!

 Yes!
 Once you know how to do your full stitch, you can simply follow the rest of the chart, choose the color, thread your needle and count away.

-For your first project, don’t take on the largest design you see just because it’s nice.
+For your first project, don’t take on the largest design you see just because it looks pretty.
 Choose something small with a few colors so you can keep track.
-Leave the big designs for later!
+Leave big, complicated designs for later.